 ACRL Representatives are responsible for representing ACRL within ALA and beyond.

-ACRL has seventeen sections to help members individualize their ACRL experience through specialized programming, preconferences, discussion lists, recognition, and focused activities.
+ACRL has sixteen sections to help members individualize their ACRL experience through specialized programming, preconferences, discussion lists, recognition, and focused activities.

 Task forces are established by the ACRL Board of Directors for special projects or activities.
 The life of a task force is limited to a maximum of two years.